Sanjoy Sen: Prayag United

-In the summer of 2010 Sen signed with I-League club Prayag United S.C. who were then known as Chirag United Sports Club as they were then sponsored and owned by Chirag Computers.
+In the summer of 2010 Sen signed with I-League club Prayag United who were then known as Chirag United Sports Club as they were then sponsored and owned by Chirag Computers.
 After his first season in charge he led Prayag to an eighth-place finish out of fourteen teams in the I-League.

 Mohammedan Sporting Club

 Mohammedan Sporting had appointed Sen as their new head coach for the remainder of the 2012/13 season.
 Sen's aim for the rest of the season was to gain promotion with Mohammedan Sporting to the I-League from the 2nd Division.
 He succeeded as the century-old side won the I-League 2nd Division, and earned promotion to the I-League 2013-14 along with Rangdajied.
 On 15 May 2013, he resigned as Mohammedan coach, he had revealed to The Telegraph that with his son Class X Board examinations approaching, it would be difficult for him to continue as the Mohammedan Sporting coach.